puhsh/puhsh/README.md

 * Deployments trigger by Jenkins after successful tests.

 #### Bower
 [Bower](http://bower.io/) is a front end package manager.
 It is built on node.js.
+You will need to use it in order to work on the front end of puhsh.
 To install:

 1. Download and install the latest version of node.js
 2. `npm install -g bower`